 Fondue Western, Basel-Stadt

-Soon after, Sam connects with producer and mixing engineer Daniel Schlett, whom he dubs his 'Second Beatle'; their creative partnership lasts to this day.
-Together, holed up at Schlett's Strange Weather Studio in Brooklyn, the pair complete Sam's first full-length in early 2021, set for release in the fall of this year.
-Two songs on Sam's forthcoming album still feature Parker Kindred on drums and Josh Werner on bass; Benjamin Noti (guitar - Steff la Cheffe) and Georg Dillier (bass - Anna Rossinelli), both members of Sam's live band, also contribute to several tracks.
-Beyond that, Sam plays most of the instruments on his debut LP himself, with producer Schlett adding the occasional otherworldly sound.
-This intentional reduction in manpower reflects both the new practical realities of the pandemic and the general mood of the strange time in which Sam writes and records his LP (whose name he has yet to reveal): over the course of ten songs, by turns minimalist and grand, programmed drums and synthesizers add new textures to Sam’s musical vocabulary and convey a sense of the loneliness, self-reliance and artistic autonomy that define his upcoming release from start to finish.
-Through it all, Sam’s signature baritone reaches new heights and transcends expectations on the artist’s most vulnerable, mature and confident work to date.
+Beyond that, Sam plays most of the instruments on his forthcoming full-length debut himself, with producer Schlett jumping into the booth here and there to add the occasional otherworldly sound.
+This intentional reduction in manpower reflects both the new practical realities of the pandemic and the general mood of the strange time during which Sam wrote and recorded his first LP: over the course of ten songs, by turns minimalist and grand, stripped-down and hard-hitting, programmed drums and synthesizers add new textures to Sam’s musical vocabulary and convey a sense of the isolation, self-reliance and artistic autonomy that define his upcoming album from start to finish.
+Through it all, Sam’s signature baritone reaches new heights and transcends expectations on the artist’s most intimate, vulnerable work to date.

-Featured in Consequence of Sound, American Songwriter, 20 Minuten, Basellandschaftliche Zeitung, WOZ - Die Wochenzeitung, SRF Glanz & Gloria, Telebasel, The Wild Honey Pie, Atwood Magazine, Culture Collide, Variance Magazine and many more.
+Sam Himself has been featured by SRF 3, RTS, Consequence of Sound, American Songwriter, 20 Minuten, Basellandschaftliche Zeitung, WOZ - Die Wochenzeitung, SRF Glanz & Gloria, Telebasel, Tower Records, Atwood Magazine, Culture Collide, Variance Magazine, among many others.

-Tag: fondue western, best talent, swiss music awards, cry, like a friend, slow drugs, sam himself
+Tag: nothing like the night, fondue western, best talent, swiss music awards, cry, like a friend, slow drugs, sam himself